Debi Thomas

-Debra Janine Thomas (born March 25, 1967) is an American former figure skater and physician.
+Debra Janine Thomas (born March 25, 1967) is an American figure skater and physician.
 She is the 1986 World champion, the 1988 Olympic bronze medalist, and a two-time U.S. national champion.
 Her rivalry with East Germany's Katarina Witt at the 1988 Calgary Olympics was known as the Battle of the Carmens.

 Early life

-Thomas was born in Poughkeepsie, New York and grew up in San Jose, California.
+Thomas was born in Poughkeepsie, New York, and grew up in San Jose, California.
 Her parents divorced when she was young.
 Her mother worked as a computer programming analyst in Sunnyvale, California.

 Skating career

 Thomas started skating at age 5 in San Jose.
 She competed in her first figure skating competition at age 9, finishing in first place.
 From then on, she was hooked on competitive skating.
 She attributes most of her success to her mother who sacrificed to drive her over 100 miles a day between home, school, and the ice rink.

 As a young child, Thomas was coached by Barbara Toigo Vitkovits at Eastridge Mall in San Jose.
 At age 10, Thomas was introduced to Scottish skating coach Alex McGowan.
 In 1983, she began to represent the Los Angeles Figure Skating Club, which launched her career.
 McGowan would remain her coach until she retired from amateur competition at age 21.

 Thomas placed fifth in the World Championships in 1985 and won gold in 1986.
 The eighteen-year-old won the short program and landed four triple jumps to place second in the long program, enough to win the overall competition.
 Thomas had also won the U.S. national title besides the World Championship that year; these achievements earned Thomas the ABC's Wide World of Sports Athlete of the Year award that year.
 She was the first female athlete to win those titles while attending college full-time since Tenley Albright in the 1950s.
 She was the first African-American to hold U.S. National titles in ladies' singles figure skating.
 Thomas was a pre-med student at Stanford University during this time, although it was unusual for a top U.S. skater to go to college at the same time as competing.
 In 1986, she received a Candace Award for Trailblazing from the National Coalition of 100 Black Women.

 In 1987, Thomas suffered with Achilles tendinitis in both ankles and struggled at the U.S. Nationals, placing second to Jill Trenary.
 She rebounded at the World Championships, finishing a close second to East German skater Katarina Witt.